fkie-cad/maritime-dissector/README.md

 ## Usage

-There are three dissectors included in the plugin.
+There are three dissectors included in the maritime dissector plugin, one in the BR24 dissector plugin.

+### Maritime Dissector
 The first dissector is for plain NMEA sentences as defined in NMEA-0183 contained in UDP packets (NMEA over IP).
 The other two dissectors are both for IEC-61162-450 (Lightweight Ethernet) since there are two different types of IEC 61162-450 that are handled as separate protocols by this plugin.

 The first of the IEC-61162-450 dissectors is for packets containing NMEA sentences nested inside IEC-61162-450.
 The second of the IEC-61162-450 dissectors is for packets containing binary files or binary file fragments.

-### NMEA-0183
+#### NMEA-0183

 The dissector for NMEA sentences that are contained in UDP packets as the payload dissects the following fields: